ygda-org/programming-guide/sections/section-4.md

 ![animations](../images/section-4/all_animations.png)

-Right now, the animations are juts sitting there.
+Right now, the animations are just sitting there.
 It's time to code these animations into the player movement script.
 Head back to `player.gd`.

 > This is your friendly neighborly reminder to remember to save throughout this guide! (control-s)